 Next, you’ll see the calorie count for that serving amount, including the number of calories that come from fat.

 On the right side of the label, the percent daily value tells you what percent each fat or nutrient in that particular food represents, based on a 2,000 calorie/day diet.
-Over 20 percent is considered high and 5 percent or under is considered low.
+More than 20 percent is considered high and 5 percent or less is considered low.

 The total fat, saturated fat, cholesterol, and sodium are listed first.
 These are the values you’ll want to limit and monitor closely.

 Carbohydrates, dietary fiber, sugar, and protein are grouped second.
 You want to make sure you’re eating plenty of fiber each day to help keep cholesterol in check.

 Vitamins and minerals are listed last.
 These are nutrients you usually want to have recommended amounts of as well.

 Finally, you’ll see a footnote that tells you how much of each listed nutritional item you should aim for if you’re eating a 2,000- or 2,500 calorie/day diet.

 Knowing what to look for — and where on your food packages — is an important step to keeping your cholesterol levels low and your heart healthy.